dmort27/al-folio/_pages/teaching.md

 ##### Natural Language Processing

-I co-teach an introductory [course in NLP](http://demo.clab.cs.cmu.edu/NLP/), with both undergraduate and graduate sections.
-I cover the linguistically oriented topics (morphology, phrase-structure syntax, dependency syntax, lexical semantics, propositional semantics, semantic role labeling, discourse, and pragmatics) We are always developing new teaching materials and new exercises.
+I co-teach an introductory course in NLP with both undergraduate and graduate sections.
+We are always developing new teaching materials and new exercises.
 If you would like us to share, please let me know!

 ### Past teaching